 Tap the stickers icon at the top of the screen.
 Next, tap the camera icon on the side of the second row that pops up from the bottom.
 Your face will appear at the center of the screen.
-(If you tap your face, a white border will appear around the sticker.
-Tap again to go borderless.)
+If you tap your face, a white circular border will appear around the sticker.
+Tap again to get a white sqaure border and again to go borderless.
 Make a face and press the white circle beneath your face to take the photo.
 Then, size and position the sticker.

 Change the weekday's sticker colour

 You know that sticker that tells the day of the week?
 Well, did you know that if you tap that sticker while editing, it will change colour?
 Yep.
 It's true!
 To find the "day of the week" sticker, tap the sticker icon and select it from the tray.
 Then, tap it again to change the colour.

 Add music to your story by playing it on your phone while you record a video.
 Alternatively, you can tap to add a sticker while viewing a photo or video on your story.
 Search for "Music" in the search bar and tap on the "Music" sticker at the top.
 You will immediately see a long list of popular music, though you can also search and sort by moods and genres.